 Use a Surge Protector

-The struggle of not having enough outlets to charge all of your electronics can be real, so investing in a reputable surge protector can help you plug in your cellphone, tablet, and laptop all at once!
-But don’t get this device mixed up with the power strip, surge protectors help make a wall between your device and the current running in from your home, and in the event of a power surge, it can block that extra power from coming in and destroying your electronic device.
+The struggle of not having enough outlets to charge all of your electronics can be real.
+Investing in a reputable surge protector can help you plug in your cellphone, tablet, and laptop all at once!
+But don’t get this device mixed up with the power strip, surge protectors help make a wall between your device and the current running in from your home, and in the event of a power surge, it can block that extra power from coming in and destroying your electronic devices.

 Pick the Right Extension Cord